Former CM Sushilkumar Shinde backs independent candidate in Solapur South

 The decision came despite the presence of a Shiv Sena (UBT) nominee supported by the Maha Vikas Aghadi alliance, of which Congress is a member

-Pune: In an unexpected move on Wednesday morning, Congress leader and former Maharashtra Chief Minister Sushilkumar Shinde pledged support to Dharmaraj Kadadi, an independent candidate contesting the Solapur South assembly seat, minutes after voting commenced in the Maharashtra assembly poll.
+In an unexpected move on Wednesday, Congress leader and former Maharashtra Chief Minister Sushilkumar Shinde pledged support to Dharmaraj Kadadi, an independent candidate contesting the Solapur South assembly seat, minutes after voting commenced in the Maharashtra assembly poll.

 The decision came despite the presence of a Shiv Sena (UBT) nominee supported by the Maha Vikas Aghadi alliance, of which Congress is a member.